Elikill58/Positivity/README.md

 You can go [here](https://negativity.fr/positivity) and use `root` / `root` password.
 Then, you will be able to see everything as admin.

-Maybe a day we will propose:
-- A host for all v2-buyers to make us able to manage their informations.
+Maybe a day we will propose a host for all v2-buyers to make us able to manage their informations.
-- Plugin for website such as Azurium.

 Tell us if you would like one of them.